Updated March 2017

 HOME FIELD ADVANTAGE

 IS THERE A HOME FIELD ADVANTAGE IN DIVISION I WOMEN'S SOCCER?

 In order to determine whether there is a home field advantage in relation to RPI ratings, I use my Correlator and performance percentage method of analysis applied to data for the eight seasons from 2007 through 2014.
 (See the "RPI: Measuring the Correlation Between Teams' Performance and Their Ratings" page for information on the Correlator and performance percentage method of analysis.)
 In a performance percentage analysis, a percentage of 100% means that a group of teams, on average, is performing in accord with its ratings; a percentage above 100% means that the group of teams, on average, is outperforming its ratings; and a percentage below 100% means that the group is under-performing its ratings.

 WHAT IS THE EXTENT OF HOME FIELD ADVANTAGE?

-The following table illustrates how this process works, using the performance percentages of the Unadjusted RPI as an example:
+The following table illustrates how this process works, using the Unadjusted Non-Conference RPI as an example: